joemoose/psiops/docs/combat.md

 # Combat

-Combat is like any risky action: attacking requires an *action roll* to deal damage, and defending against an attack requires an *action roll* to avoid taking damage.
+Once combat begins, the game shifts from *operational mode* to *combat mode*.
+Time is now measured in discrete *rounds*, the area around you is divided into fixed *zones*, and which side takes the first actions, the *initiative*, becomes important.
+Actions during combat are like any risky action: an *action roll* to deal damage and another to avoid taking damage.
 Details follow.

 ## Combat Sequence